cogent3/cogent3/doc/examples/nonstationary_inference.rst

 .. sectionauthor:: Peter Goodman, Andrew Wheeler

-This example demonstrates how to apply a non-stationary, branch-heterogeneous maximum likelihood model to infer site frequency vectors across different branches or branch groups on a phylogenetic tree, highlighting a practical use case.
+This example demonstrates how to apply a non-stationary, branch-heterogeneous maximum likelihood model to infer state frequency vectors across different branches or branch groups on a phylogenetic tree, highlighting a practical use case.
 The model used is a maximum likelihood, time-heterogeneous, and time-reversible model.

-Non-stationarity means that amino acid frequencies are not fixed over genetic time.
+Non-stationarity means that amino acid frequencies are not fixed over time.
 This characteristic allows a non-stationary model to infer new frequencies along different branches or clades of a tree.

 In this example, we infer an amino acid frequency vector for the primate and rodent clades in a mammal phylogeny, as well as a frequency vector for the root of these two clades.
 The purpose of this inference was to produce three amino acid frequency vectors for comparison.
-The rodent vector represented the amino acid frequencies associated with a higher effective population size (:math:`N_{e}`), while the primate vector showed frequencies associated with a lower :math:`N_{e}`.
-In a related analysis, we examined which amino acids were preferred in species with higher :math:`N_{e}` values and correlated those preferences with other amino acid fitness metrics.
+The rodent vector represented the amino acid frequencies associated with clade reported to exhibit a higher effective population size (:math:`N_{e}`), while the primate vector showed frequencies associated with clade reported to exhibit a lower :math:`N_{e}`.
+These clade specific measures allow us to measure associations with other known properties of the clades, such as amino acid fitness metrics.

 Load the necessary functions from Cogent3.